Become a milkweed growing maestro in six simple steps.

 Step 1: Purchase your milkweed seeds

 There are many varieties of milkweed, so it’s important to purchase seeds best suited for the climate you plan to grow in.
 The ideal milkweed to grow in Minnesota is called Asclepias syriaca, which you can order online from the Save Our Monarchs Foundation.
-For more information on the various types of milkweed and which grow best in your area, take a look at this fact sheet put together by Monarch Joint Venture.
+For more information on the various types of milkweed and which grow best in your area, take a look at this fact sheet put together by Monarch Joint Venture or this growing guide by Happy DIY Home.

 Step 2: Germinate your seeds